bsc-iitm/soft-engg-project-jan-2023-group-13/project/documents/m1-UserRequirements/UserStories-navin.md

 * *As a*n administrator,
  *I want to be able to* add new tags
  *so that* I can control the allowed types of tickets.

+ * *As a*n administrator,
+ *I want to be able to* assign different tags to different support users *so that* they will be able to see only the tickets with relevant tags assigned to them.